-French pension tension: Unions protest, police on guard
+Voting with their feet: French march against pension reforms

 Some hospital workers also went on strike, though public hospitals requisition workers during strikes to ensure essential medical care.

-Patients waiting for care at Hôtel Dieu hospital in central Paris on Tuesday were only impacted by the strikes by the inordinate amount of time it took to get to the hospital with public transport.
-One 37-year-old woman from Persan-Beaumont in the Paris suburbs had to arrive 5 hours before her blood analysis appointment because of the scarcity of connecting trains.
+Patients waiting for care at the Hôtel Dieu hospital in central Paris on Tuesday mostly struggled with the inordinate amount of time it took to get to the hospital on public transport.
+One 37-year-old woman from Persan-Beaumont in the Paris suburbs had to arrive 5 hours early for her blood analysis appointment because of the few trains running.

 The strikes are a big test for Macron, who promised to reform France’s retirement system while campaigning for president in 2017.

-He has ordered two years of consultations with workers and employers about the new system, which aims to blend 42 separate retirement plans into one.
+He has ordered up two years of consultations with workers and employers about the new system, which aims to blend 42 separate retirement plans into one.

-Macron argues that the reform is needed to keep the pension system from sinking into billions of euros of debt as life spans lengthen, and to make it more universally fair to all workers, not just those in certain professions.
+Macron argues the reforms are needed to keep the pension system from sinking into billions of euros of debt as life spans lengthen and to make the system fairer to all workers, not just those in certain professions.

-Unions, however, fear the pension changes are part of a broader mission to dismantle hard-won worker protections.
+Unions, however, fear the pension changes are part of a broader mission to dismantle worker protections.

 Thomas Adamson in Paris contributed to this report.